 In my community

-Encouraging and teaching our communities to be safe around electricity is one of our most important roles.
-When out in the community, we want you to stay safe around electricity, particularly our equipment.
+Teaching and encouraging safety around electricity is one of our top priorities.
+When you're out and about, we want you to stay safe, especially around our electrical equipment.

 Power boxes